-Comments: A free-flying, unmarked male was found at Pier Park, Grand Island, Hall Co 14 Dec 2011 and apparently wintered there, with sightings through 29 Feb 2012; a female was present 21 Feb (Steve Morris, personal communication).
-Presumably the same unmarked individual male returned to winter at Pier Park 15 Dec 2012; it was in high plumage and seen and photographed through 3 Feb 2013.
+Comments: There are reports from three locations.
+A free-flying, unmarked male was found at Pier Park, Grand Island, Hall Co 14 Dec 2011 and apparently wintered there, with sightings through 29 Feb 2012; a female was present 21 Feb (Steve Morris, personal communication).
+Presumably the same unmarked individual male returned to winter at Pier Park 15 Dec 2012; it was in high plumage and seen and photographed through 16 Mar 2013.
 There was a single sighting of presumably the same bird 12 Jan 2014.
 Pier Park is a wintering site for Wood Ducks, with 10-20 wintering there each year.
-Another male was photographed at Holmes Lake, Lancaster Co on approximately 17 Dec 2017.
-There is a prior Nebraska record of a Mandarin Duck: one was shot by a hunter in 2010; it showed no signs of having been in captivity.
+Another male was photographed at Holmes Lake, Lancaster Co around 17 Dec 2017, and one shot by a hunter in 2010 showed no signs of having been in captivity.

 Birds of Nebraska – Online

 Updated 11 Jan 2023